mrscouture/LPAlgorithmKiller/README.md

 It will open your default web browser and perform a search for the first term in the search term list, wait 3 seconds and then open a new tab and run a search fo rthe next term, down the entire search term list.
 It is best to not try to do anything else as you will be interupted every 3 seconds.

+7/25/20 added search all button - this will take about 5 minutes to execute